Ammonium nitrate can be used as fertilizer or as an explosive.

 To obtain a National Police Check (NPC) please visit the South Australia Police website.
 To obtain an ASIO Clearance we require a current NPC and a completed Authority to Access Person History Information form.

-If you have any questions relating to making an application, please contact the Dangerous Substances Team on 8226 4885.
+If you have any questions relating to making an application, please contact the Chemical Hazards and Explosive Materials Team on 8226 4885.

 - Licence application - All purposes other than agricultural and explosives use